Roof insulation SA Installers of Isotherm and Aerolite Insulation in South Africa

 Ceiling Insulation Types

-There are a number of ceiling insulation types available in South Africa.
+There are many ceiling insulation types available in South Africa.
 Some ceiling insulation types are more effective than others.
-Some insulation products can be used in ceilings or roofs and others are not safe to install in the ceiling.
+Insulation products can be installed in ceilings or roofs, and others are not safe to fit in the ceiling.
 When deciding on the ceiling insulation type that you would like to use do your homework.
-Make sure that you check the ceiling insulation specifications and that the R value is sufficient as per the SANS legislation.
+Make sure that you check the ceiling insulation specifications and that the R-value is sufficient as per the SANS legislation.

 ISOTHERM CEILING INSULATION

 One of the most well-known and easily recognisable forms of ceiling insulation types is Batt Blanket or Matt insulation.
 When it comes to this form of insulation the name to trust is ISOTHERM.
 ISOTHERM is 100% eco-friendly not just because it reduces your energy consumption.
 The ISOTHERM insulation product is one of only a handful made from recycled plastic cool drink bottles.
 PET bottles can be recycled to produce a subtle and soft polyester.
 When worked into loft insulation providing outstanding insulation properties.
 There are many other similar products made from a variety of natural and human-made fibres that come in rolls that can be trimmed to the correct size.
 The Isotherm insulation is SANS compliant and will achieve the proper R-value for South Africa.
 Please be sure to read all the Isotherm Specification to make the right choice.
 In fact, the 145mm Isotherm insulation is SANS compliant for the Western Cape region.